Working Holiday in Canada

 Going to the airport won’t do the trick—without an international plane ticket, there’s no access to immigration.
 Most of the time, backpackers simply cross the land border to the US and come back to Canada (hence the term “flagpoling,” you’re basically going around the flagpole!).

-11. Applying for another Working Holiday permit if you never activated the one you got
+11. Applying for another Working Holiday if you never activated the one you got

 12. Typical budget for a Working Holiday permit holder

-The Government of Canada requires all Working Holiday permit holders to start their adventure with at least CA$2,500.
+The Government of Canada requires all Working Holiday makers to start their adventure with at least CA$2,500.
 Proof of funds is often required when you land in Canada.
-You can provide a statement from a foreign or Canada institution—yes, you can open a bank account in Canada before your trip, check out special offers with Desjardins or the National Bank of Canada.
+You can provide a statement from a foreign or Canada institution—yes, you can open a bank account in Canada before your trip.
+Check out our special offers with Desjardins or the National Bank of Canada.

 Note that you aren’t eligible for any kind of financial help in Canada.